 You must meet the accepted development, subject to requirements criteria.

-Whether your granny flat is an ‘accepted development’, depends on;
+Whether your granny flat is an ‘accepted development’, depends upon;

 Other regulations that you must adhere to are;